CirroBuild/FrostiDocs/docs/reference/web-console.md

 ### Behaviour

-As you can write multiple SQL commands separated by a semicolon, the Web Console uses the following logic to decide which command to execute:
+As you can write multiple SQL commands separated by a semicolon, the Web Console uses the following logic to decide which queries to execute:

 - Check if a query or part of a query is highlighted.
 If yes, it will be executed, otherwise: